Clam shrimp: Reproduction

 Clam shrimp have different reproductive strategies.
 For example, within the family Limnadiidae are found dioecious (male-female), hermaphroditic (only hermaphrodites), and androdioecious (male-hermaphrodite) species.

 Life cycle

-The eggs are surrounded by a tough shell and can withstand drying out, freezing and other hostile conditions.
+The eggs are surrounded by a tough shell and can withstand drying out, freezing, and other hostile conditions.
 In some species these eggs can hatch after as long as 7 years.

-When the egg arrives in a suitable pool, a larva hatches out at the nauplius stage (the nauplius stage is absent in Cyclestherida).
+When the egg arrives in a suitable body of water, such as a pool, a larva hatches out at the nauplius stage (the nauplius stage is absent in Cyclestherida).
 Clam shrimp nauplii are distinguished by very small front antennae.
 At the second stage (metanauplius), the larva develops the small shell.
 They develop very quickly.
 For instance, Cyzicus reaches sexual maturity in 19 days after hatching.

 Taxonomy

 Extant clam shrimp belong to three orders, divided into five families; some notable genera and prehistoric taxa are also listed: